 If you have pests around your home, it’s time to turn to science to eradicate them.
 Many pesticide products are designed to eliminate ticks, fleas, roaches, and other parasites from your home.
-But have you ever heard of people using boric acid to keep bugs away?
+One method that has been around for decades is boric acid for pest control.
 Boric acid (BA) has been used in the US as a household pesticide since around 1948.
 Is it safe to sprinkle boric acid around your house?
-Is there a reason why no one does it anymore?

 Is it Safe to Sprinkle Boric Acid Around the House?